adaptivestone/framework-documentation/docs/06-Controllers/03-middleware.md

   ],
 ```

-Ip data available on
+IP data is available at:

 ```javascript
 req.appInfo.ip;
 ```

 :::warning
-Select trustedProxy really carefull as anyone can add any headers to you request.
-B
+Select `trustedProxy` really carefully, as anyone can add any headers to your request.
 :::

-Nginx sample to add header
+Nginx sample to add a header:

 ```bash
 server {
     location xxxx/ {